voxel51/fiftyone-teams-app-deploy/helm/docs/expose-teams-api.md

 # Exposing the `teams-api` Service

+There are two methods for SDK access to Fiftyone Teams

+- Direct MongoDB connection
-You may wish to expose your FiftyOne Teams API for SDK access.
+- FiftyOne Teams API

-You may expose your `teams-api` service in any manner that suits your deployment strategy.
-The following is one solution, but does not represent the entirety of possible solutions.
+The database direct connection requires each user to have root database privileges.
+This is not a preferred security posture and presents risks.

+The FiftyOne Teams API provides Role Based Access Control (RBAC) permissions.
+By default, the API is not exposed.
-Any solution allowing the FiftyOne Teams SDK to use websockets to access the `teams-api` service on port 80 should work.
+To expose the FiftyOne Teams API, configure an Kubernetes Ingress to route traffic to the Kubernetes service `teams-api` on port 80 via the WebSocket protocol.

-**NOTE**: The `teams-api` service uses websockets to maintain connections and allow for long-running processes to complete.
+We use WebSockets to maintain connections and enable long-running process execution.
-Please ensure your Infrastructure supports websockets before attempting to expose the `teams-api` service.
+Before exposing the `teams-api` service, validate that your infrastructure supports the WebSockets protocol.
-(e.g. You will have to migrate from AWS Classic Load Balancers to AWS Application Load Balancers to provide websockets support.)
+(For example, you may need to replace AWS Classic Load Balancers (LB) with AWS Application Load Balancers (ALB) for WebSocket support.)

-**NOTE**: If you are using file-based storage credentials, or setting environment variables, the same credentials must be shared with the `fiftyone-app` and `teams-api` pods.
+When using file-based storage credentials or setting environment variables, the same credentials must be shared with the `fiftyone-app` and `teams-api` pods.
-Voxel51 recommends the use of Database Cloud Storage Credentials, which can be configured at `/settings/cloud_storage_credentials`.
+We recommend using Database Cloud Storage Credentials configured at `/settings/cloud_storage_credentials`.

+To expose the `teams-api`` service, chose one of these two routing methods

+- Host-Based
+- Path-based

+## Host-Based Routing

-## Adding a Second Host to the Ingress Controller (Host-Based Routing)
+Add a Second Host to the Ingress Controller

+1. Obtain a new TLS certificates for the new host
+1. Update DNS for the new host to route to the Ingress
+1. Update `values.yaml`
-1. Set `apiSettings.dnsName` to the hostname to route API requests to (e.g. demo-api.fiftyone.ai)
+    1. Set `apiSettings.dnsName` to the hostname to route API requests to (e.g. `demo-api.fiftyone.ai`)
+    1. Set the `teams-api` paths, set `ingress.teamsApi`
 1. Upgrade the deployment using the latest Helm chart

     ```shell